Lolo Ferrari

-Lolo Ferrari (born Ève Valois; 9 February 1963 – 5 March 2000) was a French dancer, actress, and singer billed as "the woman with the largest breast implants in the world".
+Lolo Ferrari (born Ève Valois; 9 February 1963 – 5 March 2000) was a French dancer, actress, and singer.

 She entered the international limelight in 1995, appearing in the French Guinness Book of World Records in 1996 and 1999.
 Her death in 2000 was ruled a suicide.

 Background

 Born in Clermont-Ferrand, Puy-de-Dôme, France, Ève Valois was raised in the resort town of La Baule on the Atlantic coast.
-She often talked about her unhappy childhood, with her father absent and her mother Catherine Valois (née Ferrari) disliking her.
+She often talked about her unhappy childhood, with her father absent and her mother, Catherine Valois (née Ferrari), disliking her.
 As a teenager, she obtained a few modelling jobs.

 In 1988, she married Éric Vigne, a former drug dealer 15 years her senior who had just been released from prison.
 She then started to work as a model with her husband as manager.
 She also worked as a prostitute, and her husband was arrested for being her pimp.

 Breast enlargements

 Encouraged by Vigne, she underwent, beginning in 1990, numerous plastic surgery operations to create a 180 cm bust (she was originally a 37-inch bust).
 She had 22 enlargements, which is a Guinness World Record.
 The Guinness Book of Records (2003) indicates each of her breasts weighed 2.8 kg and contained three litres of saline.

 She wore a specially engineered brassiere.
 Her brassiere measurements have been given by various sources as 58F, 54G, although these measurements appear false, as breasts of similar size have a bra size of around 36T or 36MMM.
 The breast implants themselves were reputed to be designed by an engineer who was involved with the design of the Boeing 747.

 In interviews, she said about her surgeries, "All this stuff has been because I can't stand life.
-But it hasn't changed anything" and "I was frightened and I was ashamed; I wanted to change my face, my body, to transform myself.
+But it hasn't changed anything", and "I was frightened and I was ashamed; I wanted to change my face, my body, to transform myself.
 I wanted to die, really."